pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 This is caused by some gliders flying away.
 A closer inspection of the colony shows that there are thirteen gliders and some pulsars.
 108 cells die and 108 are born on each step -- the test isn't meaningless at all.

+The best time to study the behaviour of hash tables is when they are fullest, so we'll concentrate at step 4,400.
-Let's apply various hash functions at step 4,400 and see how many slots in the 8,192-sized table are used:
+Let's apply various hash functions at this step and see how many slots in the 8,192-sized table are used:

 {% highlight Java %}
 private static int shuffle (int h)